There are several reasons to choose a surgical approach.

 - Palliative Care: The fourth surgical strategy is for palliative care.
 In this instance, the purpose of the surgery is to improve the quality of the patient’s life.
 While this surgical approach may improve the quality of the patient’s life, it may not necessarily extend the life of the patient.

-When you and your care team have decided on a surgical approach, you will want to make sure your veterinary surgeon has experience treating the type of cancer your companion animal has been diagnosed with.
+When you and your care team have decided on a surgical approach, you will want to make sure your veterinary surgeon has experience treating your pet's particular type of cancer.

 Veterinary surgeons who are board certified have had extra training in specialty areas.
 They have taken and passed certification tests approved by experts in their field.
 To keep their certification, veterinarians must continue their education and keep up with advances and changes in their specialty area.

 Not all veterinarians who are specialists are board certified, and doctors do not need to be board certified to be excellent caregivers.
-Still, many doctors become board certified in at least one specialty.
+Still, many veterinarians become board certified in at least one specialty.